|Updated December 2017.

 As the Pixel's stock interface is so close to AOSP Android already, there are many custom ROMs available to the device.
 In fact, the Pixel's development community is one of the most active, so you can expect a constant stream of Pixel-compatible root apps and mods.

-Cost is also a factor with the Pixel.
-The 32-gigabyte unlocked Pixel will run you $649, and it only goes up from there.
+Aside from the minor issues with Magisk support, cost is the biggest downside with the Pixel.
+The 32-gigabyte unlocked Pixel will run you $549 (even a year after initial release), and it only goes up from there.
 That price tag may make you hesitant to tinker with such an expensive toy, which is why we recommend the Pixel over its larger counterpart, the Pixel XL.
-Though if you can handle the XL's $769 starting price, it's every bit as good of a pick as the regular Pixel, because everything we've said in this section still applies to the larger model.
+Though if you can handle the XL's $569 starting price, it's every bit as good of a pick as the regular Pixel, because everything we've said in this section still applies to the larger model.

 On a final note, remember that Verizon variants of the Google Pixel all have locked bootloaders.
 For this reason, we would only recommend that you buy a Pixel directly from Google if you plan on doing some rooting and modding.